What is 1.10664 as a fraction?

 Step 3:

 Next, we find the Greatest Common Factor (GCF) for 110664 and 100000.
-A factor is a number that divides into another number without any remainder.
+Keep in mind a factor is just a number that divides into another number without any remainder.

 The factors of 110664 are: 1 2 3 4 6 8 9 12 18 24 29 36 53 58 72 87 106 116 159 174 212 232 261 318 348 424 477 522 636 696 954 1044 1272 1537 1908 2088 3074 3816 4611 6148 9222 12296 13833 18444 27666 36888 55332 110664